TomConlin/trouble_w_triples/README.md

 if you are going to stare at the originals much.

 ## GenBank
 When we are only looking at alternatively represented DwCT, the canonical DwCT can be counted then filtered out.
-here I am using an '_x' to in the file names to indicate canonical DwD have been removed
+Here I am using an '_x' to in the file names to indicate canonical DwCT have been removed
 ### Filter out canonical vouchers:
 	grep -Ev  "[A-Z]{2,6}\:[A-Z][a-z]+\:.*[0-9]+.*" data/locus_voucher.tab > data/locus_voucher_x.tab
 	wc -l data/locus_voucher_x.tab